lonelyplanet/flamsteed/README.md

 * `url`: url of AJAX endpoint or tracking pixel
 * `session_id` | `u` (Optional, but recommended) - Unique identifier for the context user or session
 * `page_impression_id` | `fid` (Optional) - Unique identifier for the Flamsteed page impression instance
+* `schema` - Schema version to append to each event

 ### RUM (real user-monitoring)